-- The funded status of the Plan as at December 31, 2017 on going concern, hypothetical wind-up, and solvency bases; - The minimum required funding contributions from 2018, in accordance with the Pension Benefits Act (Newfoundland and Labrador); and - The maximum permissible funding contributions from 2018, in accordance with the Income Tax Act.
+- The funded status of the Plan as at December 31, 2022 on going concern, hypothetical wind-up, and solvency bases; - The minimum required funding contributions from 2023, in accordance with the Pension Benefits Act (Newfoundland and Labrador) (the "Act"); and - The maximum permissible funding contributions from 2023, in accordance with the Income Tax Act.

-The information contained in this report was prepared for the internal use of the Newfoundland Power Inc. and for filing with the Newfoundland and Labrador Pension Authorities and with the Canada Revenue Agency, in connection with our actuarial valuation of the Plan.
+The information contained in this report was prepared for the internal use of the Newfoundland Power Inc., and for filing with the Newfoundland and Labrador Pension Authorities and with the Canada Revenue Agency, in connection with our actuarial valuation of the Plan.
 This report will be filed with the Newfoundland and Labrador Pension Authorities and with the Canada Revenue Agency.
 This report is not intended or suitable for any other purpose.

-In accordance with pension benefits legislation, the next actuarial valuation of the Plan will be required as at a date not later than December 31, 2020, or as at the date of an earlier amendment to the Plan.
+In accordance with pension benefits legislation, the next actuarial valuation of the Plan will be required as at a date not later than December 31, 2025, or as at the date of an earlier amendment to the Plan depending on any funding implications.